 This Vegan Cheesy Mexican Tortilla Bake was another spur-of-the-moment dinner idea that turned out incredible.
 Incredible.
 It's truly hard to believe that this whole dish, with as delicious as it is, is only 8 ingredients (+salt and water).
 My daughter absolutely looovvved it.
 In fact, I've made it 3 times since I shared the teaser pic on Facebook.
 So many of you have been messaging asking when it is getting posted and yay, today is the day!
 Let me just say, it takes awhile to film a video with all the layers and prepare everything for the post, so that is why it took me several days to get it together.

 We polished off this Cheesy Mexican Tortilla Bake in no time.
 Also, it's SO easy to make.
 Another exciting thing?
 The Mexican Vegan Cheesy Sauce is made with no nutritional yeast!
 So many people hate nutritional yeast or are allergic, as well as many months ago I discovered it was a trigger for gout pain in my husband.
 Ever since then, I've been remaking recipes subbing out the nutritional yeast.
 For this recipe, I went to my #1 cheese sauce on the blog that soooo many of you say it has changed your life, the Mexican Cheese Sauce.
-It only takes 10 minutes to make and is only 6 ingredients total, including salt and water.
 BUT, that recipe uses a good amount of nutritional yeast.
 So, I had to think how to mimic that cheesy flavor without it.

 In case you haven't figured it out yet, I did it, lol.
 The shocking part is that I love this one better.
 It tastes even cheesier.